Update

 Transit Priority Policy for Roadways

-MTC is developing the Bay Area Transit Priority Policy for Roadways to enhance the transit rider experience by supporting implementation of transit priority infrastructure and policies that improve transit travel times and reliability, and promote active interagency engagement necessary to be successful.
-Overall, the intent of the Policy is to help transit better serve people’s needs and move more people in the Bay Area by:
+MTC’s Bay Area Transit Priority Policy for Roadways (MTC Resolution No. 4739) was adopted in January 2026.
+The Policy aims to enhance the transit rider experience by supporting implementation of transit priority infrastructure and policies that improve transit travel times and reliability, and promote active interagency engagement necessary to be successful.

 Transit Priority Roadway Assessment

-The Transit Priority Roadway Assessment will build upon Transit Priority Policy for Roadways by evaluating the need for – and guiding future investments in – transit priority projects in the Bay Area.
+MTC is conducting a Transit Priority Roadway Assessment to evaluate the need for – and guide future investments in – transit priority projects in the Bay Area.

 The Assessment will: